 Bakubung Bush Lodge overlooks a large waterhole where you can sit back and watch the resident pod of hippos wallowing, while other animals come down to the water's edge to drink.
 The lodge offers daily game drives as well as a bush braai (barbeque) on a Wednesday and Saturday evening.
 They have both tennis and volleyball courts, as well as a children’s playground and board games.
 The Junior Ranger program is a week-long programme teaching children about the wild, with different activities each day.
 At the end of the week, children are awarded a certificate at a graduation ceremony.
 Each day of the programme can also be taken on its own.
 Child minding services are also available (at additional cost).

-This Pilanesberg Safari includes easy pick-up and drop-off options from any Johannesburg hotel and spends 3 nights at Kwa Maritane Bush Lodge.
+This Pilanesberg safari includes easy pick-up and drop-off options from any Johannesburg hotel and spends 3 nights at Kwa Maritane Bush Lodge.
 The lodge boasts a dedicated playground with a trampoline while budding naturalists can embark on guided bush walks or learn about animal tracking alongside experienced rangers.
 There is an underground hide for a unique perspective on animals visiting the lodge's waterhole, two swimming pools, one perfect for tiny tots, mini-golf, tennis courts for friendly family matches, and a selection of board games for cosy evenings.
-And for those aged 6-12, the exciting Junior Ranger program is a week-long programme teaching children about the wild, with different activities each day.
+For those aged 6-12, the exciting Junior Ranger program is a week-long programme teaching children about the wild, with different activities each day.
 At the end of the week, children are awarded a certificate at a graduation ceremony.
 Each day of the programme can also be taken on its own.
 Child minding services are also available (at additional cost).

 Most Kruger National Park tours depart from Johannesburg.